claireinez/newsletter/README.md

 # Newsletter

 Content and structure of our monthly newsletter can be found here!
+It will be going out to 1500+ people and is a big part of our interaction with the outside world.
+Contributions **very welcome**.

 Our gitter channel is below: